Akshaykumar05/Growincomm-website-competetion/README.md

 ## Terms and Conditions

 *   By participating in the competition, you agree to these rules and regulations.
 *   The organizers reserve the right to modify these rules at any time.
-Any changes will be announced on [Communication Channels, e.g., the competition webpage, Discord server].
+Any changes will be announced on [Discord server link].
 *   The decisions of the judges are final.

 ## Contact

-If you have any questions, please contact us at [Email Address/Contact Form].
+If you have any questions, please contact us at [Discord Channe/Email Address].

 ## Sponsors
 1. GrowInCommunity